a3mc/Casper-Metrics/README.md

 As acceptance tests require the database to be filled with data, please make sure indexing and calculation is complete.
 You may run on either DEV or PROD env.

-To run tests using DEV environment:
+To run tests using DEV networks:
 ```sh
 npm run test
 ```
-To run tests using PROD environment:
+To run tests using PROD networks:
 ```sh
 npm run test:prod
 ```